Dinoosauro/ffmpeg-web/README.md

 ### Differences between Electron and Web/Docker version:

 - The Electron version is way faster, since it relies on native ffmpeg and not on a WebAssembly version
 - The Electron version offers hardware acceleration features.
-Note that only Apple and Intel hardware acceleration has been tested
+Note that only Apple and Intel hardware acceleration have been tested
 - You need to manually install ffmpeg on your device to run the Electron version, while the Web/Docker has the WebAssembly version built-in
 - You cannot create zip files from the Electron version
 ## Dockerfile